Landscape on the Rioja Alavesa Wine Route

 Araba-Álava

-This region in northern Spain, called Rioja Alavesa produces some of the famous Rioja wines.
-Thanks to its geographical location between the River Ebro and the Cantabria mountain range, this territory has an exceptional microclimate for cultivating grapevines.
-The quality of these prestigious wines is also thanks to the care and dedication of the people who produce them, who have learned how to combine traditional production processes with new technologies.
+This region in northern Spain, called Rioja Alavesa, produces some of the famous Rioja wines.
+Due to its geographical location, between the river Ebro and the Sierra de Cantabria, this area has a privileged microclimate for vine cultivation.
+The quality of such prestigious wines is also influenced by the care and dedication of its people, who have managed to combine traditional winemaking processes with new technologies.
 This means that, if you visit the Rioja Alavesa Wine Route, you will be able to taste a range of wines from those aged in Medieval caves to vintages produced in the most state-of-the-art wineries.

 Calle Mayor 68